 Steps to encrypt files in GUI using Nautilus encryption utility.

-Encryption of file in GUI
+Encryption of files in GUI

-1. Right click the file you want to encrypt.
+1. Right-click the file you want to encrypt.

 3. Notice the message – encrypted zip created successfully.

-Decryption of file in GUI
+The decryption of file in GUI

 2. When successful, it will open the file for you.